opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 :--- | :---
 Monitor | A job that runs on a defined schedule and queries OpenSearch indexes.
 The results of these queries are then used as input for one or more *triggers*.
 Trigger | Conditions that, if met, generate *alerts*.
-Tag | A label that can be applied to multiple queries to combine them with the logical OR operation in a per document monitor.
+Tag | A label that can be applied to multiple queries to combine them with the logical `OR` operation in a per document monitor.
 You cannot use tags with other monitor types.
 Alert | An event associated with a trigger.
 When an alert is created, the trigger performs *actions*, which can include sending a notification.
 Action | The information that you want the monitor to send out after being triggered.
-Actions have a *destination*, a message subject, and a message body.
+Actions have a *channel*, a message subject, and a message body.
-Destination | A reusable location for an action.
-Supported locations are Amazon Chime, Email, Slack, or custom webhook.
-Finding | An entry for an individual document found by a per document monitor query that contains the document ID, index name, and timestamp.
-Findings are stored in the Findings index: `.opensearch-alerting-finding*`.
 Channel | A notification channel to use in an action.
+Supported channels are Amazon Chime, Slack, Amazon  Simple Notification Service (Amazon SNS), email, or custom webhook.
 See [notifications]({{site.url}}{{site.baseurl}}/notifications-plugin/index/) for more information.
+Finding | An entry for an individual document found by a per document monitor query that contains the document ID, index name, and timestamp.
+Findings are stored in the Findings index `.opensearch-alerting-finding*`.

 ## Per document monitors